© 2017 Leo Salomaa

 This model can regenerate as a special reaction.
 Make a single quality roll.
 The model stands up after the active models action if the roll is successful.

-A robot doesn’t need to make a quality roll at the end of its activation if it only spent one or two action points.
+A robot can re-roll a single quality roll at the end of its activation if it repeated the same action three times.

 RushM × 4 gc